cyphernull/crypto-bot/README.md

 electron-packager . --electron-version=1.8.4  --platform=linux --arch=x64 --ignore=node_modules/ --appname=CryptoBot --overwrite
 ```

-there may have some issues with the performance on win
+there may be some issues with the performance on win